Sunrise Elementary P.E. Technician Arrested For Domestic Battery in Gainesville Publix Parking Lot

 The victim ran towards the witness and asked her to call 911.

-McMahon admitted to grabbing the victim and said he threw her phone because she was audio recording.
+Claiming she attacked first, McMahon admitted to grabbing the victim and said he threw her phone because she was audio recording.

-In June 2023, McMahon was charged with domestic stalking (simple).
+In June 2023, McMahon was charged with domestic stalking (misdemeanor).
 McMahon allegedly harassed the victim for at least three days, texting, “I’m following you” and “Either you call me or I’m coming over; at this point, I don’t care.”

 McMahon went on to reportedly send the victim a screenshot of his pinned location next to her.
 The victim looked around and saw McMahon’s car nearby, causing her to flee her home with a witness.